Got questions? Get answers!

 DEC No meeting (exams, Christmas)

-PLEASE NOTE: The May meeting is the final opportunity for enrollment for 2014-15
+PLEASE NOTE: The June meeting is the FINAL OPPORTUNITY for 2015-16 enrollment.

 The informational "Preview" session allows parents and students to capture the heart and vision of the school, meet leaders and staff, browse curricula, and get answers to the many questions surrounding the University Model, the classical approach, and the value of a Biblical-worldview education.